.png)

 Book a fund-structuring call with IRC Partners to review your capital advisory economics before you sign anything.
 The engagement letter is negotiable.
 Your GP economics should stay that way.

-For a $100M fund, retainers typically range from $25,000 to $100,000 upfront, or monthly fees between $10,000 and $25,000.
-First-time managers should expect to be at the higher end ($50k–$100k) as advisors must invest significant time into "institutionalizing" the manager's platform before outreach can even begin.
+For a 100M dollar fund, retainers in 2026 typically range from 25,000 to 100,000 dollars upfront or monthly fees between 10,000 and 25,000 dollars.
+First time managers should expect to be at the higher end of this range.
+Advisors must invest significant time into institutionalizing the platform before outreach can begin, ensuring that all reporting and governance meet current market standards.